-Bill Summary: In general, the bill redesignates the Alcohol and Tobacco Commission as ATCC and establishes the Cannabis Regulation and Enforcement Division (the enforcement division) within the Office of the Executive Director of ATCC; the enforcement division is funded by the newly established Cannabis Regulation and Enforcement Fund (CREF).
-The enforcement division is tasked with overseeing the regulation of adult-use cannabis and is the designated successor of MMCC in all matters concerning the regulation of medical cannabis.
-Among other things, the bill (1) establishes an advisory board on medical and adult-use cannabis; (2) establishes OSE and the Social Equity Partnership Grant Program within ATCC; (3) establishes a cannabis licensing and registration framework; (4) establishes civil and criminal penalties for specified violations; (5) establishes a Maryland Incubator Program; (6) establishes cannabis advertising restrictions; (7) prohibits the State banking regulator from taking specified actions; (8) authorizes a local jurisdiction to establish its own ordinances, with specified limitations; and (9) establishes a graduated sales and use tax applicable to the sale of adult-use cannabis.
+Bill Summary: In general, the bill redesignates the Alcohol and Tobacco Commission as ATCC and establishes the Maryland Cannabis Administration (the administration) as an independent unit of State government; the administration is funded by the newly established Cannabis Regulation and Enforcement Fund (CREF).
+The administration is tasked with overseeing the regulation of adult-use cannabis and is the designated successor of MMCC in all matters concerning the regulation of medical cannabis.
+Among other things, the bill (1) establishes an advisory board on medical and adult-use cannabis; (2) establishes OSE and the Social Equity Partnership Grant Program in ATCC; (3) includes various provisions to encourage participation by "social equity applicants"; (4) establishes a cannabis licensing and registration framework; (5) establishes civil and criminal penalties for specified violations; (6) establishes a Maryland Incubator Program; (7) establishes cannabis advertising restrictions; (8) prohibits the Office of Financial Regulation from taking specified actions; (9) authorizes a "political subdivision" (i.e., a county or a municipality) to establish its own ordinances, with specified limitations; and (10) establishes a 9% sales and use tax applicable to the sale of adult-use cannabis.